 - Content download

 - How often they want to receive your letters

 - Time and type of last purchase

 - Pages they visit

 - Typical amount of money spent on your products

 2. Talk to them with their name

 When thinking about personalizing emails, the first thing that typically comes to mind is talking to the recipient with their name.
-This adds a nice touch to your newsletter and is an easy way to start personalizing your messages.
+This adds a nice touch to your newsletter and is an easy way to start personalizing your emails.

 However, it's good to find a balance and not use the name too often – it can give a bit of a creepy impression.
-Using people’s names in newsletters is also quite a common method used by many senders nowadays, so standing out from the crowd can be challenging.
+Using people’s names in emails is also quite a common method used by many senders nowadays, so standing out from the crowd can be challenging.